nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 - The `tagsFound` and `decksFound` will then be passed to the `UserInterface#printTags()` and `UserInterface#printDecks()` to be printed.

+1. When the user enters `card add -q ... -a ...`, the input is passed to `Parser` class which calls `Parser#parseCommand()`.
+2. The parser detects the keyword "card", then calls the `Parser#CardKeywordParser()` on the user inputs excluding the " card" keyword.
+3. The `Parser#CardKeywordParser()` uses the Apache Commons CLI library to parse the remaining user input.

 The sequence diagram below shows how this feature works: